 Options in Seattle and Portland, Oregon, also are being overloaded.
 One rural clinic finally found a spot for a patient from interior Alaska in Colorado.

-Health officials blame the hospital crunch on limited staffing, rising COVID-19 infections and low vaccination rates in Alaska, where about 60% of eligible residents in the conservative state are fully vaccinated.
+Health officials blame the hospital crunch on limited staffing, rising COVID-19 infections and low vaccination rates in Alaska, where 61% of eligible residents in the conservative state are fully vaccinated.
 According to data collected by Johns Hopkins University, one in every 84 people in Alaska was diagnosed with COVID-19 from Sept.
 22 to Sept.
 29, the nation's worst diagnosis rate in recent days.

 Officials say medical workers are exhausted and frustrated with what feels like a no-win effort to combat misinformation about COVID-19 being overblown and vaccines being unsafe.
 Some say it could have long-term effects — further shaking confidence in vaccines and treatments for other illnesses and making the longstanding pre-pandemic challenge of recruiting health care workers to the remote state more difficult.